 Indeed, the Taskbar Thumbnail Preview feature has been convenient, but some Windows users want to disable this feature because of the increased number of accidents occurring when the mouse hovers over a taskbar and unintentionally opens an unwanted program.
 If you are one of those Windows users who want to disable the Taskbar Thumbnail Preview on Windows 11 or 10, this gearupwindows post will help you.

-There are at least two ways through which you can turn on or turn off the Taskbar Thumbnail Preview feature on Windows 10.
+There are at least three ways through which you can turn on or turn off the Taskbar Thumbnail Preview feature on Windows 10.
 These are the following:-

 How to Enable or Disable Taskbar Thumbnail Preview using Performance Options?